flaturtha/CharlieChan/_murderwiki/the-modern-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## Ingenuity, Adventure, Horror: Three Types of Modern Short Stories
+### Ingenuity, Adventure, Horror: Three Types of Modern Short Stories
+{: .chaptertitle }

 So long as the three-volume novel reigned supreme and magazines held to the tradition of the long serial, there was neither opportunity nor motive for the British writer to practise the art of short-story writing.
 But the conditions which repressed the short story in England acted powerfully for its benefit in America.